- SEA LIFE, Ocean Tunnel

-This Shark’s skin is very rough and it feels like sandpaper, a very characteristic trade of this species.
+This Shark’s skin is very rough and it feels like sandpaper, a very characteristic trait of this species.
 The Nurse Shark has two conspicuous barbs in between her nostrils, which she uses to find food on the sandy bottoms, hence its name: her barbs look like nurse’s forceps, just like in surgery!

 Did you know?

 - Nurse sharks prefer to dwell near the seafloor in the warm, shallow waters of the western Atlantic and eastern Pacific oceans, and they can grow up to 9.5 ft.

 - Most sharks must keep moving to breathe?
 That's because they need water to flow over their gills.
 However, Nurse Sharks can stop swimming and rest because they can pump water through their mouths and gills while they're sitting still